Rodney House School Offer

 Health (including Emotional Health and Wellbeing)

-- All medication is clearly labeled and kept in a locked cabinet or draw.
+- All medication is clearly labeled and kept in the Nurse's office.
 It is signed in and out when taken on educational visits.
 All administered medication is recorded.

 - All staff are trained by a school nurse in medicine administration protocols with regular training refreshers.
 Staff are also trained in administrating emergency Buccal Medication, Specialist Hoist Training, First Aid, Care of Gastrostomy and use of Infinity Pump and Bolus Feeding.
 Further training and regular refreshers are done with class teams who care for children with specific medical needs.